Kyriosity/read-write/README+/.net/README+/parts/cs-lacks-parts.md

 ## Measurement systems

-Definition of natural values (geometry, masses, temperature, electricity, movement u.a.) and their conversions between systems of measurements (metric, US customary, UK imperial u.a.) are more than essential tools (e.g., Celsius-Fahrenheit-Kelvin).
+Definition of natural values (geometry, masses, temperature, electricity, movement _u.a._) and their conversions between systems of measurements (metric, US customary, UK imperial _u.a._) are more than essential tools (e.g., Celsius-Fahrenheit-Kelvin).

 The approach for such is proposed in [C# Multifaceted-Value](https://github.com/Kyriosity/use-dev/tree/6ab68c7af589d37715c171e61dc51d0b5a208c73/README+/projects/U-Val)<sup>➡️</sup>.

 ## Lingua

 Let's take some output from fictitious tree search `$"Branches: {found}, ≥ leaves: {cutoff}"`.
-That can be quickly refactored for narrative or voice generator:\
+That can be quickly refactored for a narrative or voice generator:\
 `$"{found} {(1 == found ? "branch has" : "branches have")} no less than {cutoff} {(1 == cutoff ? "leaf" : "leaves")}"`

-If an application generates much multi-language text it won't be a big deal to implement
+If an application generates a lot of multilingual text, it won't be a big deal to implement

 <details>
 <summary><ins>&nbsp;Blueprint of pluralization utility&nbsp;</ins></summary>